VA00/SymbolicRegressionPackage/README.md

 Package will provides various implementations of typical symbolic regression functions:

 - random generators for mathematical expressions
-- enumerators for all expressions possible to obtain given soba basic building blocks
+- enumerate all possible expressions composed of given basic building blocks
-- tools for testing and verification of methods, mianimal basic sets  in particular
+- tools for testing and verification of methods
-- functions estimating Kolmogorov complexity of the mathematical formulae
+- functions estimating Kolmogorov complexity of the given mathematical formula
-- numeric constant recognition
+- numeric constant recognition (TODO)
-- numeric function recognition
+- numeric function recognition (TODO)

 Typical applications are:
-- automated generation of random tests and tasks for STEM students, free of ,,aunt Wikipedia and uncle Google'' solutions
+- automated generation of new test problems for students, free of ,,aunt Wikipedia and uncle Google'' solutions
-- exhaustive tests of Computer Alegebra Systems (CAS)
+- exhaustive and random tests of Computer Alegebra Systems (CAS)
 - recreational math
 - brute-force search for special solutions of mathematical problems (ODE, PDE, integration, delayed and functional equations etc.)
 - statistical analysis of mathematical formulae (e.g. what fraction of integer coefficient quadratic equations have two distinct real solutions)